For the media

 Additional testing may be requested by the nephrologist or surgeon.
 If you have abnormal test results, you may be referred to your own doctor for a thorough evaluation.

-The fees for all pre-donation testing, preoperative appointments, hospitalization, surgery and one to two postoperative visits will be paid by Medicare or the recipient’s insurance (insurance coverage varies).
+The fees for postoperative and follow-up visits will be paid by Medicare or the recipient’s insurance (insurance coverage varies).
 On average, most kidney donors are hospitalized for one to two nights for the transplant surgery.

 Are there risks to being a living donor?